 kind: Service.
 Both sections have to include ApiVersion, Kind, Metadata, and Spec parameters keeping the necessary information for Kubernetes objects.

 This deployment gets the container image created in step one, then copies that image in 3 separate nodes (that’s what ReplicaSet demands in the

 filereplicas: 3) and exposes them on port 3000 (

 There’s a lot more that needs to be explained on this topic.
-I tried to keep it as simple and beginner-friendly as possible, enjoy!
+I tried to keep it as beginner-friendly and straightforward as possible, enjoy!